 Protein is good for releasing energy in a healthy way, and it’ll work wonders for your dog when they exercise.

 Even if your dog is older and prefers to lounge his or her day away, protein can help to strengthen tired old muscles.

 Cheese is also quite fatty though, and although this is often something to avoid in a dog’s diet, many experts and vets suggest cheese as a good way of building up some bulk on a dog who’s been under the weather or suffered a loss of appetite.

-In fact, thanks once again the flavour and scent of cheese, it can be used to encourage dogs to eat if they’ve got bored of their same old meals day after day, or just seem disinterested in eating overall.
+Thanks once again the flavor and scent of cheese, it can be used to encourage dogs to eat if they’ve got bored of their same old meals day after day, or just seem disinterested in eating overall.

 Of course, cheese is best used to complement a meal, rather than be the core component of it – dogs who overindulge in cheese might not feel very well, after all.

 One of the biggest dangers of dogs eating cheese is simply that they’ll become altogether too fond of it, and cajole their owner into handing over more.

 It’s not always easy to say no to those big puppy dog eyes – and of course, some dogs are extra crafty, and simply go beg someone else in the family for what they want if one of their masters says no.

 If a dog eats too much cheese, he or she is likely to feel pretty unwell, in much the same way a child might if they pigged out on ice cream to excess.